frankshearar/Home/Advanced-search.md

 # Solution

-The solution consists of applying changes to 2 parts: Search service and Gallery

 ## Gallery
 For the Gallery side, a new UI will be added to the search result page to be able to access the advanced search features.
-Here are few mockups of possible solutions:
+Here are the current mockups for our solution:

 ### Mockup
 #### Collapsed